 Initiation Well at Quinta da Regaleira, Portugal

 In the town of Sintra, the beautiful Quinta da Regaleira estate was built in 1904 by a wealthy Portuguese businessman.
-The large gothic-style house is elaborately decorated with gardens, tunnels, caves and two wells.
-The famous Initiation Well is an ancient well with a spiral staircase that is more than 27m deep and was not used for water but for rituals such as Tarot initiations.
-The estate was abandoned for many years but is now a UNESCO World Heritage Site in the “Cultural Landscape of Sintra”.
+The large gothic-style house is elaborately decorated, along with gardens, tunnels, caves, and two wells.
+The famous Initiation Well is an ancient well with an arched spiral staircase that is more than 27 meters deep and was not used for water, but for rituals such as Tarot initiations.
+The estate was abandoned for many years but is now a UNESCO World Heritage Site in the “Cultural Landscape of Sintra.”
 Although managed and maintained by the local government as a tourist attraction, moss and vegetation continue to cling to the walls of this mystical space.

 Mills Valley, Italy

 Shipwrecks are often found on the ocean floor, where coral and marine life abound.
-The SS Ayrfield in Sydney’s Homebush Bay is different.
+The SS Ayrfield at Sydney’s Homebush Bay is different.
 Instead of sinking, it floated on the water and sprouted trees.
-The ship, built in 1911 and one of four cargo ships used to transport coal, oil and war supplies, now sits in waters near Australia’s capital.
-As the trees on top of it grow, their branches spill out and through the hull, creating a mystical look.
+The ship, built in 1911, is one of four cargo ships used to transport coal, oil and war supplies, and now sits in waters near Australia’s capital.
+As the trees on top of it grow, their branches spill out and through the hull, creating a mystical beauty.

 Angkor Wat, Cambodia